+- First

+- In the beginning • Starting off

-To begin, let's open our books to page 9.
+- To begin, let's open our books to page 9.

-The first thing on our list is a gallon of milk.
+- To begin • At the onset • Originally - The first thing on our list is a gallon of milk.

 MIDDLE WORDS

 Middle sequence words and phrases are used to introduce an item or event that is listed next.
 Here are some common middle words: